No longer a nice-to-have, exceptional and efficient vendor management has become a survival asset.

 Broken down simply, there are 4 stages of evolution that come with exceptional vendor management.

-- Strategic Partnering - Exceptional relationship management paves the way to joint innovation, enables revenue growth, and is clear to see business value creation.
+Exceptional vendor relationship management paves the way to joint innovation, enables revenue growth, and is clear to see business value creation.

 With accurate data around all aspects of vendor management and as relationships continue to develop, the opportunities gained through excellent management are far-reaching.
 Leaders can clearly identify their strongest business partners.
 They see which vendors show great potential for improvement, and which vendors could use more attention to develop their talent and loyalty.
 Everyone on site understands who is responsible for vendor relationship management and retention.
 It's the collaborative way forward: building partnerships that drive value and support the entire organization's growth agenda.